 that identifying and advocating tools and measures to accelerate space connectivity can support global economic prosperity, improve digital inclusion, and address disparities in access to space-based technologies;

-[that strengthening tools and platforms for international cooperation and development of international Radio Regulations for space-based telecommunication/ICT activities is vital to space connectivity, and for addressing digital divide challenges;]
+that strengthening tools and platforms for international cooperation and development of international Radio Regulations for space-based telecommunication/ICT activities is vital to space connectivity with affordable solutions and services, and for addressing digital divide challenges;

-[that innovative approaches and technologies for actively removing telecommunication space debris from Earth's orbit can help to ensure the sustainability of space operations and protect space assets, thereby supporting uninterrupted and equitable access to space-based telecommunication/ICT services;]
+that innovative approaches and technologies for actively removing telecommunication space debris from Earth's orbit can help to ensure the sustainability of space operations and protect space assets, thereby supporting uninterrupted and equitable access to space-based telecommunication/ICT services for all countries;

-that governments face both opportunities and challenges in harnessing space-based telecommunication/ICTs [for sustainable development], and that their role is crucial in shaping policies that foster innovation [while ensuring responsible use of space connectivity resources alt 2 : e.g./i.e. Spectrum and orbits;] alt 2: while ensuring the responsible use of spectrum and related satellite orbits]
+that governments face both opportunities and challenges in harnessing space-based telecommunication/ICTs [for sustainable development], and that their role is crucial in shaping policies that foster innovation while ensuring responsible use of space connectivity resources and in particular those identified by PP-22 in terms of orbital and spectrum resources shared among all operators. ]

 that the ITU Constitution recognizes the sovereign right of each Member State to regulate its telecommunications,

-that ITU initiatives such as the Space Sustainability Forum are designed as opportunities to present, discuss, and delve deeply into the policies, best practices, guidelines, and strategies necessary to ensure that space remains accessible and sustainable for both current and future space activities,
+that ITU initiatives such as the Space Sustainability Forum are designed as opportunities to present, discuss, and delve deeply into the policies, best practices, guidelines, and strategies necessary to ensure that space remains accessible and sustainable for both current and future space activities for all countries,

 recognising

-that the private sector has a leading role in deploying space-based connectivity systems, and that it continues to develop technological innovations and creative business models alongside other stakeholders including government, academia, and civil society;
+that the private sector has a leading and responsible role in deploying space-based connectivity systems, and that it continues to develop technological innovations and creative business models alongside other stakeholders, including government, academia, and civil society;

-that a digital divide remains between certain segments of populations who can access, afford and adopt broadband connectivity and those who cannot, and that obstacles to access are particularly prevalent in rural and remote communities in the least developed countries (LDCs), landlocked developing countries (LLDCs), and small island developing States (SIDS);
+that a digital divide remains among certain segments of populations who cannot access, afford, and adopt broadband connectivity and that obstacles to access are particularly prevalent in rural and remote communities in the least developed countries (LDCs), landlocked developing countries (LLDCs), and small island developing States (SIDS);

-that space telecommunication systems have an ability to provide connectivity in wide geographical areas with potential deployment cost-savings due to a reduced need for ground infrastructure, providing a resilient solution for connectivity to people in low population density areas including under-served regions in LDCs;
+that space-based telecommunication systems have an ability to provide connectivity in wide geographical areas as part of their national infrastructure, with potential deployment cost-savings due to a reduced need for ground infrastructure, providing a resilient solution for connectivity to people in low population density areas, including under-served regions in LDCs;

-that satellites in geostationary orbit (GSO) and non-geostationary orbit (non-GSO) have been contributing to bridge the digital divide worldwide and can keep contributing to this goal;

-that the expanding space connectivity infrastructure and services and the technological developments in space-based connectivity systems including, but not limited to, low and medium Earth orbit (LEO/MEO) satellite systems, can expand access to connectivity in unserved and under-served communities and foster sustainable development through improved access to educational resources, healthcare services, and economic opportunities;
+that satellites in geostationary orbit (GSO) and non-geostationary orbit (non-GSO) combined with multi-orbit constellations will continue to provide critical communications services to Governments, broadcasters and a variety of users worldwide and expand access to connectivity in unserved and under-served communities and foster sustainable development through improved access to educational resources, healthcare services, and economic opportunities to bridge the digital divide worldwide and can keep contributing to this goal;

-that space-based telecommunication technologies used by both non-GSO and GSO systems are rapidly evolving, and that the complementarity [and the compatibility] of the two systems is one of the key opportunities for expanding connectivity;
+that space-based telecommunication technologies used by both non-GSO and GSO systems or multi-orbit constellations are rapidly evolving, and that the complementarity ] offers opportunities for expanding connectivity;

-that industry best practices, combined with enabling policy and regulatory frameworks, contribute to maximizing the potential of space-based connectivity technologies;
+that enabling policy and regulatory frameworks, continue to protect sovereign rights and national security and contribute to maximizing the potential of space-based connectivity technologies as part of national infrastructure.

-that space-based telecommunications/ICTs can positively contribute to the a common goal of both public and private space activities towards safe space operations and the long-term sustainability of outer space activities;
+that space-based telecommunications/ICTs can positively contribute to the common goal of both public and private space activities towards safe and secure space operations and the long-term sustainability of outer space activities for all nations;

-[that along with the rapid deployment of LEO satellites, especially the ones with inter-satellite links (ISL), evolving regulatory approaches including licencing may address issues regarding security risks and data sovereignty;]
+that along with the rapid deployment of LEO satellites, especially the ones with inter-satellite links (ISL), regulatory approaches to address issues related to national sovereignty and information security risks.

-that equitable access to space connectivity calls for reflection on challenges still to be addressed, such as [space debris proliferation, space traffic coordination improvement] and space connectivity resources utilization;
+that equitable access to space connectivity calls for reflection on the need to address,issues concerning space debris proliferation, space traffic management and coordination and space connectivity spectrum and orbital resources utilization for the benefit of all;